kiss-audio/kiss-audio/README.md

 While some modules do not require a power supply, most practical audio chains (e.g. those with active components such as amplifiers) will require power, and are designed to work with a +/-16V dual rail power supply with ground.
 There are lots of DIY options for this, though oddly very few off the shelf solutions.
 Quality of power supply will vary depending on cost.
 A cheap simple switching power supply would get you started, but a linear power supply will give better audio performance.

 Some options:
-- 24V/1A DC PSU e.g. https://www.amazon.co.uk/dp/B0D7QBHKLG + DC/DC step down module e.g. https://www.aliexpress.com/item/1005005557546986.html / https://www.amazon.co.uk/dp/B082FBXXG3 (recommended for beginners, as the mains components are sealed in the PSU, so you are only dealing with low level voltage)
+- 24V/1A DC PSU e.g. https://www.amazon.co.uk/dp/B0D7QBHKLG + bipolar DC/DC step down module e.g. https://www.aliexpress.com/item/1005005557546986.html / https://www.amazon.co.uk/dp/B082FBXXG3 (recommended for beginners, as the mains components are sealed in the PSU, so you are only dealing with low level voltage)
 - Linear Power Supply Board e.g. https://www.aliexpress.com/item/1005006216905481.html (note - this uses mains voltage, so do not use unless it is properly cased, earthed, protected by RCCB and you are experienced in safely working with mains voltages!)

 ## Building the Modules